FAQS Locations Call Email

 Some key facts:

-• The patch is over 97% effective when it is used correctly
+• The patch is typically 91% effective

 • It protects against pregnancy but not sexually transmitted infections (STIs).
 To protect against STIs you will also need to use a barrier method of contraception, such as condoms